GChristensen/feedxcavator2/README.md

 The "default" wordfilter is used if it is left blank.

 Word-filters can contain ordinary words and regular expressions (it is often useful to specify \b boundary to avoid excessive matching).
-There is no GUI to manage word-filter contents - words or regular expressions could be added programmatically from the "Scratch" tab or through the __feedxcavator2__ REST API.
-The author uses [these](https://gist.github.com/GChristensen/c4be3bb8508ad13d982c2f57ac302eb8) [iShell](https://gchristensen.github.io/ishell) commands for such purposes.
+Currently, there is no GUI to manage word-filter contents - words or regular expressions could be added programmatically from the "Scratch" tab or through the __feedxcavator2__ REST API.
+The author uses [these](https://gist.github.com/GChristensen/c4be3bb8508ad13d982c2f57ac302eb8) commands of [iShell Extension](https://gchristensen.github.io/ishell) for such purposes.

 ##### Clojure API to manipulate world-filters